What Is Men’s Executive Coaching — and Why Does It Matter?

 How do you best evaluate a coach or coaching program?

 There are many coaching trainings and certification programs.
 Some will train the person in a logical approach to directing their clients on how to change their behaviors.
 These trainings can be a foundation for a coach’s practice.
-What you want to look for is a coach who has gone beyond the standard practices to embody a method that has a track record of success.
+What you want to look for is a coach who has gone beyond the standard practices to embody a method that has a track record of lasting success.
 He may have done postgraduate study or developed his own method from his experience.

 Another good tell is not only what they are promising but how much they are promising.
 If you work with me, your life will transform, and you’ll have everything and more you want, versus, yeah, you work with me, and it’s going to be work.
 No guarantees.
 Yeah, I’ve got a track record, but the track record is predicated on my clients doing work.